What Happens When you Mix your Weed with Tobacco?

 Why Would you mix Cannabis with Tobacco?

-For many American and Canadian weed smokers, it seems outrageous to mix tobacco with ganja.
+Judging from the reactions we get on social media posts containing tobacco, it seems outrageous to mix tobacco with ganja for many American and Canadian weed smokers.
 Why would you ever consider diluting a beautiful juicy bud with cancer-causing tobacco?
 For many North American’s, smoking is a habit on the decline as the health risks associated with cigarette smoke are fully understood.
 But in Europe, people’s preference is quite different.

 In Europe, smoking is much more widespread.
 While an American smoker smokes on average 1000 cigarettes per year, the statistics out of most European countries are typically over 1500 cigarettes per year.
 Crazier still, Russians smoke almost 2700 per year on average!
 All this goes to show, that there is far less stigma around tobacco in other regions than within North America.